Peap0ds-23/Job-Tracker/README.md

 # Job-Tracker
 Live at : https://prickly-leather-jacket.cyclic.app/

-Job-Tracker helps you to track your Job Applications!
+An application designed to help you keep track of your job applications effortlessly by empowering users with advanced filtering options and secure login via Google OAuth 2.0.